loriaJ/loriaJ.github.io/_publications/demo-3MC.md

 title: "Demographic Modeling via 3-dimensional Markov Chains"
 collection: publications
 permalink: /publication/demo-3MC
-excerpt: 'excerpt: 'We propose a new model for understanding and prediction of demographic modeling, using Markov Chains.
+excerpt: 'We propose a new model for understanding and prediction of demographic modeling, using Markov Chains.
 We apply it to an institution in Costa Rica.'
 venue: 'Revista De Matemática: Teoría Y Aplicaciones'
 paperurl: 'https://arxiv.org/pdf/2206.12532.pdf'
 citation: 'Víquez, J. J., Víquez, J. A., Campos, A., Loría, J., & Mendoza, L. A. (2018).
 Modelación de poblaciones vía cadenas de Markov tridimensionales.
 Revista De Matemática: Teoría Y Aplicaciones, 25(2), 185–214. https://doi.org/10.15517/rmta.v25i2.33608.'